bomeisl/WeatherApiClient/README.md

 Weather API Client

-*MVVM
+* MVVM

-*Clean Architecture
+* Clean Architecture

-*fully Hilt dependency injected
+* Fully Hilt dependency injected

-*Retrofit network calls to the web interface at weatherapi.com to retrieve weather data
+* Retrofit network calls to the web interface at weatherapi.com to retrieve weather data

-*Network Call error and exception handling - will display "data not found" and "city not found" to user if incorrect city is passed as a parameter
+* Network Call error and exception handling - will display "data not found" and "city not found" to user if incorrect city is passed as a parameter

-*Unit Testing of network calls via OkHttp Mock Server to test JSON deserialization and the app's Retrofit Client
+* Unit Testing of network calls via OkHttp Mock Server to test JSON deserialization and the app's Retrofit Client

 Architecture Outline: